ChainAgnostic/CAIPs/CAIPs/caip-19.md

 - Restricted in a way that it can be stored on chain
 - Character set basic enough to display in hardware wallets as part of a transaction content

-The following secondary goals can easily be archived:
+The following secondary goals can easily be achieved:

 - Can be used unescaped in URL paths
 - Can be used as filename in a case-sensitive UNIX file system (Linux/git).